broadinstitute/terraform-shared/terraform-modules/stackdriver/latency-tracking/README.md

 Optionally set:
 - `alert_threshold_milliseconds` must be a positive whole number, for the latency limit to trigger on.
-- `alert_rolling_window_duration` must be at least 1, for the window to aggregate data.
+- `alert_rolling_window_minutes` must be at least 1, for the window to aggregate data.
 - `alert_rolling_window_percentile` must be one of 5, 50, 95, or 99, for the percentile to track.
 - `alert_retest_window_minutes` must be a non-negative number, for the duration the issue must persist
 after being triggered by the rolling window before truly sending the alert.